The Town of Chevy Chase and the Purple Line

 Costs and Benefits of Transit

 This resource is a primary reason that the Purple Line is as cost-effective as it is.
-The Town of Chevy Chase and the Greater Bethesda Chevy Chase Coalition (GBCCC), an umbrella group through which the Town expresses its opposition to light rail, have nevertheless tried to argue against its use on cost-benefit grounds.
-But in so doing, they have changed positions so often that flip-flop would be an inaccurate description
+The Town of Chevy Chase and the Greater Bethesda Chevy Chase Coalition (GBCCC — an organization that has since changed its name to Friends of the Capital Crescent Trail), an umbrella group through which the Town expressed its opposition to light rail, nevertheless tried to argue against its use on cost-benefit grounds.
+But in so doing, they have changed positions so often that flip-flop is an understatement.

 The Trail